Fastly Next-Gen WAF (powered by Signal Sciences)

 Edge and Cloud WAF deployments feature an always-on service integration that examines inbound traffic to detect and mitigate Distributed Denial of Service (DDoS) attacks before they reach the applications and origin servers that you specify.

-Edge deployments receive access to a combination of features inherent in the Fastly Edge Cloud platform that help protect from DDoS threats.
+Edge deployments receive access to a combination of features inherent in the Fastly Edge Cloud network that help protect from DDoS threats.
 This service requires no additional installation or maintenance.

 Cloud WAF deployments use automated mitigation techniques to stop common network protocol-based floods including SYN floods and reflection attacks using UDP, DNS, NTP, and SSDP.
 This service requires no additional installation or maintenance.